anand-sonawane/object-detection-tf-api/README.md

 2. Edit the parameter *num_steps* depending upon the size of your dataset and how long you are ready to train the model
 <br>
 <br>
-3. Change the *the input_path* and *label_map_path*, the input path is the path to your records file and label_map_path is path to your labels file which we have created(You can look for the sample of it in the repo) so it would look like
+3. Change the *input_path* and *label_map_path*, the input path is the path to your records file and label_map_path is path to your labels file which we have created(You can look for the sample of it in the repo) so it would look like
 ``` python
 train_input_reader: {
   tf_record_input_reader {